dogeyboy1932/react-flow-mcp/README.md

 bun install
 bun dev
 ```
+(you could also use other package managers like npm)

 Usage:
 There are 4 built-in MCP servers [Weather, Github, Math, and Users] They should appear as nodes on the UI.